seirl/thesis/abstract/abstract.md

-Software Heritage is an ambitious digital preservation initiative that is amassing unprecedented quantities of software source code from a variety of origins, keeping track of all their evolution history as captured by version control systems (VCS).
+Software Heritage is an ambitious digital preservation initiative that is amassing unprecedented quantities of software source code from a variety of origins, keeping track of all their evolution histories as captured by version control systems (VCS).
 The Software Heritage archive has grown to be the largest and most comprehensive corpus of public software artifacts, encompassing all the major source code hosts (e.g. GitHub, Gitlab, Bitbucket,